osu-eesc/cms-docs/user-guide/docs/intro.md

   - meet high standards of security and privacy; and
   - ensure that our clients are comfortable with their experience.

-## The New Extension Website
+## The Extension Website

-The **new Extension website** that the public and our participants see is just one way people will get content from Extension.
+The **Extension website** that the public and our participants see is just one way people will get content from Extension.
 Content entered into the website populates Extension’s CMS.
 This will eventually also feed information out through social media, emails, and other technology.

-The new Extension website was created in order to update our web platform according to the University’s policies.
+The Extension website was created in order to update our web platform according to the University’s policies.
 To follow the new digital strategy, the site was built with several guiding principles in mind.

   - **Customer focused**.
 The new website follows known customer preferences and bases menus and navigation on what customers want to do, learn, or search for, not on an internal topic or label.
   - **Mobile friendly**.
 The new website employs layouts and content that can be delivered in mobile-friendly ways.